monyschuk/LIGridControl/README.md

 LIGridControl
 =============

 An efficient variable-sized grid of NSCells.
-LIGridControl supports Mac OS 10.9 and later.
+LIGridControl supports Mac OS 10.9 Mavericks and later.
 To use LIGridControl, import the contents of the **Classes** folder into your own project.
 To see a sample of LIGridControl usage, open LIGridControl.xcodeproj and run the sample application which draws a custom grid.

 Features
 --------